AyushSaha184/IntelliDocs/README.md

     vector_store/                    ← FAISS index + BM25 index
                                        (or Qdrant collection scoped by session_id)
 ```

-**Logged-in users — persistent multi-chat:**

-- Each conversation is a `Chat` DB row (`session_id`, `title`, `version`, `status`, `message_count`, `document_count`).
-- Full message history is stored in `ChatMessage` rows and reloaded when switching chats.
-- Document list per chat is stored in `Document` rows (filename, status, page count, token count).
-- Switching chats in the sidebar loads both the message history and the uploaded-files panel for that chat — state is always authoritative from the DB, never stale local state.
-- Chat titles, message counts, and document counts are shown live in the sidebar.
-- Rename and delete operations are version-guarded (optimistic concurrency, `SELECT ...
-FOR UPDATE`) to prevent stale-write corruption across tabs.
-- `BroadcastChannel('rag-assistant-chat-sync')` keeps multiple open browser tabs in sync without a websocket.

-**Guest users — ephemeral isolation:**

-- No sign-in required; a fresh `session_id` UUID is generated per browser tab on first upload.
-- Limit: **5 documents per chat**.
-Starting "New Chat" always generates a new `session_id`, giving a completely blank vector store and empty message history — no context leaks from previous chats.
-- All guest session data (files, index, DB rows) is deleted on tab close (`beforeunload`) and swept by the background `CleanupWorker` on its 60-second TTL sweep.

 **Shared singletons:** LLM, embedding service, and reranker are initialized once at server startup and safely reused across all sessions (read-only operations).
 The `CleanupWorker` runs every 60 seconds, processing deletion jobs for cascade-deleted chats and evicting TTL-expired guest session data.

-### Authentication & Multi-Chat

-**Auth Layer** (`backend/auth/supabase_auth.py`):

-- Verifies Supabase JWTs on every protected endpoint.
-- Anonymous / guest requests carry a generated `session_id` instead — validated without a real user token.
-- Google OAuth and email/password sign-in are both supported via Supabase.

-**Multi-Chat** (logged-in users only):

-- Each conversation is a `Chat` row with its own `session_id`, title, version counter, and status.
-- Switching chats loads the full message history and document list from the database.
-- Chat titles, message counts, and document counts are exposed in the sidebar.
-- Rename and delete are version-guarded (optimistic concurrency) to prevent stale-write corruption.
-- `BroadcastChannel('rag-assistant-chat-sync')` keeps multiple open tabs consistent without a websocket.

-**Guest Mode**:

-- No sign-in required — guests get a randomly generated `session_id` per tab.
-- Limit: **5 documents per chat**.
-Starting a new chat always creates a fresh isolated context.
-- Guest session data is deleted on tab close (`beforeunload`) and swept by the background worker.

 ## Architecture